 Both the Anna Lindh Foundation and the Youth Partnership acknowledge that programmes and projects on human rights education and intercultural dialogue with young people can only be sustainable if the trainers and educators active at national level, in the formal and the nonformal education structures will feel able to translate them in their work with other young people.
 And, in what relates to intercultural dialogue as an aim, training activities have to be intercultural in nature in as much as they also have to be based on human rights.
-In this context, the Euro-Mediterranean training course on human rights education for enhancing intercultural dialogue with young people will promote the idea of intercultural cooperation and give young adults the opportunity to voice their opinions, work in intercultural teams, and overcome possible prejudices and misconceptions.
+Furthermore, competences for addressing and dealing with conflict situations are essential in order to build a culture of peace, respect and dialogue.
+With this in mind, the Anna Lindh Foundation is publishing a handbook for trainers on Conflict Resolution through Cultural Cooperation while the Partnership on Youth is also producing a T-Kit on Conflict Transformation.